Pieloth/ASUS-G713PV-fix/README.md

 >
 > In this case, reboot at the end will no be proposed
 ## Known issues - To be digged further
 1. USB ports.
-Changing USB ports while in sleep mode or hibernation may lead to issues on next power up and sleep.
+Changing USB ports while in sleep mode or hibernation may lead to issues/freeze on next power up and sleep.
 To be analyzed further, but more or less known issue Fast Startup with USB...
+Best practice is to change USBs with laptop running, or reboot if done while sleeping.
 2. Black logon screen sometimes appear, less than before.
 Need further analysis, but difficult to reproduce
 3. Using G-Helper, when selecting "Optimized" mode, a long 60s timeout is hit, so G-Helper window and "Silent mode" message stay on screen, and disappear after a minute with no other impact
 ## Todo